 If a problem does arise you’ll want to get it sorted.
 Ensuring that you can get a hold of your courier service is essential.

 It seems like common sense, but we’ve had instances of something going wrong and being on hold for hours.

-Make sure to find a courier that’s known for great support and a clear claiming process.
+Make sure to find a courier that’s known for their great support and a clear claiming process.

 2. Does the courier service have a good input process?

 It’s easy to get caught up in price, speed and customer service but there’s another major factor.
 How much time will it take away from you?
 Remember every order you need to process you’ll also need to input it into their system.

 Trust me on this you don’t want to be sat at your desk for six hours copying customers addresses into a portal.
 That time should be for marketing.

 Check their portals and see if there’s any automation with your eCommerce platform.